Celtics rout Mavericks 107-89 in Game 1 of NBA Finals behind Brown, returning Porzingis

 Porzingis, a 7-footer who had been sidelined since April 29, added six rebounds and three blocks in 21 minutes.

+Celtics coach Joe Mazzulla wasn't concerned about the layoff affecting Porzingis' aggressiveness.

-“That’s the KP that helped us get to where we are today,” Celtics coach Joe Mazzulla said.
+“That’s the KP that helped us get to where we are today,” Mazzulla said.
 “It doesn’t matter how long the guy is off, he’s going to make plays.”

 All-Star Jayson Tatum finished with 16 points and 11 rebounds.
 Six players scored in double figures for the Celtics, who host Game 2 on Sunday.